Women's Champions League: What to watch out for in the quarter-final second legs | UEFA Women's Champions League

 Article body

-The UEFA Women's Champions League quarter-finals are under way.
+The UEFA Women's Champions League quarter-finals conclude on Thursday.
 We look at the key storylines as the Bilbao final comes a step closer.

 Road to Bilbao